Rhythm guitar: Riffs

 In some cases, the chord progression is implied with a simplified sequence of two or three notes, sometimes called a "riff".
 That sequence is repeated throughout the composition.
 In heavy metal music, this is typically expanded to more complex sequences comprising a combination of chords, single notes and palm muting.
 The rhythm guitar parts in compositions performed by more technically oriented bands often include riffs employing complex lead guitar techniques.
 In some genres, especially metal, the audio signal from the rhythm guitar's output is often subsequently run through some form of effect pedal or overdriven guitar amplifier in order to create a thicker, crunchier sound for the palm-muted rhythms.

 Interaction with other guitarists

 In bands with two or more guitarists, the guitarists may exchange or even duplicate roles for various songs or several sections within a song.
 In those with a single guitarist, the guitarist may play lead and rhythm at numerous times or simultaneously, by overlaying the rhythm sequence with a lead line.

 Crossover with keyboards

-Electronic effects units such as delay pedals and reverb units enable electric guitarists to play arpeggios and take over some of the role of a synthesizer player in performing sustained "pads".
+Electronic effects units such as delay pedals and reverb units enable electric guitarists to play arpeggios and take over some of the role of a synthesizer player in performing sustained "pads"—soft, mellow timbres, generally used as backing sounds.
 These can serve as sonic backgrounds in modern pop.
 Creating a pad sound differs from usual rhythm guitar roles in that it is not rhythmic.
 Some bands have a synthesizer performer play pads.
 In bands without a synth player, a guitarist can take over this role.